Copyright © 2024 Michael A. Brown

 and holy are those who have part in the first resurrection.
 The second death has no power over them…’ (Rev. 20:6)

-cast into the lake of fire, the present heaven and earth will themselves be
+ungodly have been cast into the lake of fire, the present heaven and earth will

-same word the present heavens and earth are reserved for fire, being kept for
+the same word the present heavens and earth are reserved for fire, being kept

 ‘That